Perfect pigeon - why pigeon makes a perfect mealby Robert Gooch February 15 2018

-Luckily you don't need to be a chef to cook wood pigeon.
-Rapidly seared (a minute each side) and then rested, soft, succulent boned breast has the fine grain of a prime steak, but thanks to the diversity of its wild diet (seeds, acorns, buds, berries, green crops) it has a more complex earthy, woodland taste.
+Rapidly seared (one minute each side) and then rested, the soft, succulent boned breast fillets have the fine grain of a prime steak but, thanks to the diversity of its wild diet (seeds, acorns, buds, berries, green crops), a more complex earthy, woodland taste.

 Ideal flavours for wood pigeon

 Vegetables: cabbage, celeriac, mushrooms